Michael Barber (chemist): Biography

 the analysis of flames.
-He married Joan Gaskell in 1958, the coupled had three children.
+He married Joan Gaskell in 1958, the couple had three children.

 In 1961 he returned to Manchester to work at the Scientific Instruments division of Associated Electrical Industries.
 There, he and Martin Elliott developed a method to study the fragmentation of ions with a mass spectrometer and started to work on X-ray photoelectron spectroscopy.
 In 1973 he took up a lectureship position at UMIST and was promoted to Professor in 1985.
 In the same year, 1985, he was also elected a Fellow of the Royal Society.
 He remained at Manchester until his death.

 Fast atom bombardment

 Fast atom bombardment (FAB) is a method of ionization used in mass spectrometry that uses a beam of high energy atoms strikes a surface to create ions.
 An energetic beam of atoms or ions will destroy an organic molecule under conditions typically used to create secondary ions.
 Barber realised that mixing the compound of interest with a vacuum compatible low-volatility liquid such as glycerol effectively protected the organic molecule and allowed it to be ionized and detected.
 The protecting liquid "matrix" allowed compounds as large as 10,000 Da molecular mass to be detected.
 The concept of a protecting matrix was later used in matrix-assisted laser desorption ionization.
 The FAB technique was employed by Barber, Howard Morris (biochemist) and co-workers for early peptide sequencing experiments.